 1. Sell yourself.
 There is nothing stopping you from creating your own dream position and pitching it to the employer you want to work for.
 This tactic puts you in a position of strength to present yourself as an innovator and leader who will do whatever it takes to achieve success.
 Whether your pitch works or not, the employer will likely want to do what it takes to find a place for you to join their team.

 2. Pretend every pitch is a home run.
-There are many stories of couples that went out on a first date and didn’t expect to like one another, and then they got married and are living happily ever after.
+There are many stories of couples that went out on a first date and didn’t expect to like one another, and then they ended up getting married and are living happily ever after.
 For every interview you go on, just pretend like it is “the one.”
 Who knows — you might find out that it is!

 3. Do it yourself.
 Small businesses are critical to the health of America’s economy.
 With your advanced degree in hand, you are already well-equipped to succeed in an arena where only 20 percent of new businesses typically survive their first five years.
 Use your advanced degree to do what everyone around you only dreams of accomplishing.